gemini3d/mat_gemini/Readme.md

 These scripts form the basic core needed to work with Gemini3D ionospheric model to:

 * generate a new simulation from scratch
+* run a simulation
 * read simulation output
-* plot simulation
+* plot simulation output

+The latter two functions are independent of the core GEMINI fortran/C model and as such can be used without first downloading and building.
+I.e. to load and plot output data one does not need the main GEMINI fortran/C code, but creating input and running the GEMINI model from matlab require the core fortran/C code.

-Matlab R2020a Update 5 and newer have better plot quality due to new Matlab graphics backend.
+Note that Matlab R2020a Update 5 and newer have better plot quality due to new Matlab graphics backend.

-## Quick Start
+## Quick Start:  loading and plotting data only

 ```sh
 git clone --recurse-submodules https://github.com/gemini3d/mat_gemini